The Complete Youth Baseball Equipment Checklist

 Here’s a great, affordable multi-colored set from Amazon to get you started.

 Now that you’re organized, let’s focus on getting better.
-A batting donut and training bat are simple but powerful tools that can help youth baseball players improve their swing mechanics, strength, and focus.
+A batting donut (paid link) and training bat (paid link) are simple but powerful tools that can help youth baseball players improve their swing mechanics, strength, and focus.

 Donuts build strength and bat speed, and the added weight “wakes up” the muscles before an at-bat, giving players a more explosive swing when they step into the batter’s box.